Last updated on July 4, 2021.

 Summary

-In this tutorial you learned the differences between Keras’ three primary functions used to train a deep neural network:
+In this tutorial you learned the differences between Kerasā three primary functions used to train a deep neural network:

-: For legacy code using versions of TensorFlow/Keras prior to 2.2.
-Should be used when either (1) the dataset is too large to fit into memory, (2) data augmentation needs to be applied, or (3) in any situation when it’s more convenient to yield training data in batches (i.e., using theflow_from_directory
+.fit: Used when the entire training dataset can fit into memory and no data augmentation is applied.
+As of TensorFlow 2, this method now supports data augmentation..fit_generator: For legacy code using versions of TensorFlow/Keras prior to 2.2.
+Should be used when either (1) the dataset is too large to fit into memory, (2) data augmentation needs to be applied, or (3) in any situation when itās more convenient to yield training data in batches (i.e., using theflow_from_directoryfunction)..train_on_batch: Can be used to train a Keras model on a single batch of data.
+Should be utilized only when you need the finest-grained control training your network, such as in situations where your data iterator is highly complex.

 From there, we discovered how to: